ibm-cloud-docs/cloud-logs/migration-atracker.md

        ibmcloud logging migrate create-resources --scope instance --instance-crn CRNvalue --api
        ```
        {: pre}

-    Check the locations where {{site.data.keyword.logs_full_notm}} is available.
-You can only migrate instances in supported locations.
-For more information, see [Locations](/docs/cloud-logs?topic=cloud-logs-regions).

-    When you migrate by using Terraform, you can modify the location where an instance is created before applying the Terraform script.
-You can check the migrated assets and prepare the migration for when other regions are supported.
-    {: tip}

 2. After you migrate each of the {{site.data.keyword.at_full_notm}} instances in the account, configure {{site.data.keyword.atracker_full_notm}}.